16 Items You Should Always Keep in Your Car

 Blind spot mirrors

 A spare tire in the trunk used to be a standard feature.
 But nearly a third of car manufacturers no longer include spares with new cars.
 So before you head out, make sure you get one that’s right for your car from the manufacturer in case of a flat.
-This is why tires are a car’s most important safety feature.
+And find out how long you can drive on a spare tire.

 You’ll also need a jack if you’ll be changing that tire.
-This best-selling model from Torin is compact and at $14.95, very reasonably priced.
+This best-selling model from Torin is compact and has an extra-wide base for stability.
+Learn why you really shouldn’t use your car’s air conditioner.

 While no one likes to think about it, it’s good to be prepared for the worst.
 The multi-purpose AutoXscape allows you to slice through seat belts and can also act as a hammer to smash through a car window.
-It also doubles as a flashlight.
+If your car starts sinking underwater, here’s how to save yourself.

 Another item you hope you’ll never have to use, but it’s good to have an extinguisher on hand in your vehicle in case of a fire.
 This one works against both flames sparked by flammable liquids like gasoline and oil and for electrical fires.
 Plus, it’s lightweight and won’t take up too much room.
 Find out how to handle 11 scary driving scenarios.